 Introduce your dog to kids' toys without the kids around.
 This is when commands such as leave it and stay come in handy.
 Use these commands to keep your dog from stealing or chasing after toys.
 Be sure to redirect your dog to appropriate dog toys.
 If your dog is the nervous type, reward with treats when your dog is around the toys.

 Let's face it; kids behave differently than adults.
 They run and yell and move erratically.
 Try to introduce your dog to some of these behaviors yourself.
 Teach your dog to stay, and slowly work up to having it stay in one spot while you run around your yard or yell in a high-pitched, child-like voice.

 You can also get your dog used to the way children behave by taking him to a park or playground.
 Keep your distance at first, and slowly work your way closer to the playing children.
 If your dog seems concerned at any point, take a few steps back and start over.
 Keep things fun, and use lots of praise and treats.

 07 of 10

 Dogs often do better around children if they have an escape route.
-Crate train your dog so that he is happy and comfortable in a crate.
-Make it clear to any children in your home that the crate is off limits to them.
-This way your dog can interact with the children when he wants to, but he also has a safe place to take a break.
+Crate train your dog so that it is happy and comfortable in a crate.
+Make it clear to any children in your home that the crate is off-limits to them.
+This way your dog can interact with the children when it wants to, but it also has a safe place to take a break.

 08 of 10